 The GenZ Technology Trap

-My recent book, Wild World, Joyful Heart, has a section called “Technology Trap” in which I discuss some of the ways that our use of technology has become a hindrance to our health and joy.
+My recent book, Wild World, Joyful Heart, has a section called “Technology Trap.”
+It explores some of the ways that our use of technology has become a hindrance to our health and joy.
 This was picked up be a fair number of media outlets and in 2019, I was invited to write an article for a Silicon Valley magazine about Teens and the Technology Trap (I imagine you see the paradox with the article and the location), which published this week.
 As a Gen X parent with 2 GenY kids and 2 GenZ kids, this article was interesting to write, both personally and professionally.

 Technology affords us amazing tools for productivity, connection and business.
 As with all tools, we humans often grapple with keeping the tools we create as positive opportunity-creators v. tool-use-gone-amuck.
-We can look at almost any human-created tool (cars, guns, computers, social media, smart phones, pharmaceuticals, submarines, etc.) and find examples of both ends of that spectrum
+We can look at almost any human-created tool and find examples of both ends of that spectrum.
+Cars, guns, computers, social media, smart phones, pharmaceuticals, submarines, you name it.

-In Jan 2020 (right before public speaking became a non-thing due to COVID), I spent a day speaking at a local high school to the DECA students about entrepreneurship.
+In Jan 2020, I spent a day speaking at a local high school to the DECA students about entrepreneurship.
 I told each class, from the heart, that I believe they are the generation that will have huge influence on healing some of what humanity has screwed up.
 We want our GenZ population mentally healthy to do that work, and to live healthy, balanced lives.
 Their use of technology may be a hindrance to that.

 I invite you to give the article a read, and would love to hear your comments and thoughts.